-Apple macOS has been very cleverly developed to make Apps more accessible, and allow us to multitask, simply.
-However, what if your Mac is using features that you don’t need right now, and consuming precious battery life whilst you’re out on-the-go?
+Apple macOS has been very cleverly developed to make Apps more accessible, and allow us to multitask.
+However, what if your Mac is using features that you don’t need right now, and consuming precious battery life while you’re out on-the-go?

 This isn’t always the most practical solution.
 In fact, it’s very situational as we’re more connected to the internet now than ever before.
 But if you’re watching movies on the plane, this little tip is going to help you get all the way to the end credits.

 - Click the Bluetooth icon in the top right-hand corner of the desktop.

 - Select Turn Bluetooth Off.
 The icon should now be greyed out.

 - Select System Preferences > Bluetooth.